 Or, I should say they allow their dogs to take you for a walk.

-Guests are given a harness to wear around their waist, and a stretchy cord is used to connect the dog's harness to the belt.
+Guests are given a waist belt, and a stretchy cord connects the dog's harness to the belt.

 The dogs are energetic — they prefer to run, so there's a constant tension as they pull you along.

-This is a fantastic activity if you want quality time with a furry friend.
+This is an excellent activity if you want quality time with a furry friend.

 If you're planning a winter trip between December to March, you can go dog sledding instead!